Materials: Memory foam and coils

 Casper is known for its Zoned Support, which should provide support under the lower back and hips.
 If you suffer from back pain, be sure to read our article on best mattress for back pain.

 Similarly to back sleepers, most stomach sleepers should feel properly supported and comfortable on the zoned support layers of the Casper Nova.
 Tummy sleepers can avoid improper curving of the spine when lying facedown on the Casper Nova.
-You can also avoid neck pain by picking the right pillow.
+You can also avoid neck pain by picking the right pillow- off our list for the best pillows for stomach sleepers.

 If you are a side sleeper, the most important feature in a new mattress is pressure relief around your shoulders and hips as they press into the mattress layers.
 Heavier side sleepers may find unwanted pressure as they sink through the top comfort layers and into the firmer base layers.